jasperderikx-bdr/clean_code_challange/clean_code_guidelines.md

 -	Introduce explanatory variables (only purpose is to explain)
 -	Replace conditions (in if- or loop-statements) by functions.
 -	No repetition or duplication of code.
+-   Use type annotations (enforce them with mypy).

 ### Functions
 -	Small.
 How small?